 T2 mexes cost less mass to get players faster onto T2 eco, where the game becomes more interesting.

-T3 mexes that are cheaper, but less effective especially with combination with less effective storages, this is a nerf to T3 eco, to smoothen the transition between T2/3 mexes.
+T3 mexes that are cheaper, but with the same eco efficiency, this is a semi-nerf to T3 eco, to smoothen the transition between T2/3 mexes.

 Storage capacity removed from everything that isn’t an ACU/SACU/storage